abstratt/cloudfier-maven-plugin/README.md

 A Maven plug-in that exposes Cloudfier's functionality to Maven-based builds (for more on Cloudfier, see the [service website](http://cloudfier.com) and its [git repository](http://github.com/abstratt/cloudfier)).

 The following goals are available:
-- publish
+- publish - publishes a local project to a Cloudfier server
-- test
+- test - runs the test suite for a project currently deployed on a Cloudfier server
-- generate
+- generate - generates code locally from a project currently deployed at a Cloudfier server

 #### cloudfier-maven-plugin:publish